Image - Atrial fibrillation

-Atrial fibrillation is an irregular and often rapid heart rate that can increase your risk of stroke, heart failure and other heart-related complications.
+Atrial fibrillation (AFib) is an irregular and often very rapid heart rhythm.
+An irregular heart rhythm is called an arrhythmia.
+AFib can lead to blood clots in the heart.
+The condition also increases the risk of stroke, heart failure and other heart-related complications.

-- Reduced ability to exercise
+- Reduced ability to exercise.

-- Shortness of breath
+- Shortness of breath.

 Atrial fibrillation may be:

 - Occasional, also called paroxysmal atrial fibrillation.
 AFib symptoms come and go.
 The symptoms usually last for a few minutes to hours.
 Some people have symptoms for as long as a week.
 The episodes can happen repeatedly.
 Symptoms might go away on their own.
 Some people with occasional AFib need treatment.

 - Persistent.
 The irregular heartbeat is constant.
 The heart rhythm does not reset on its own.
 If symptoms occur, medical treatment is needed to correct the heart rhythm.